 - Proof of delivery: capturing a signature when goods are dropped off at a customer’s site, with GPS coordinates and photo evidence.

-Price isn’t the whole story, though.
+Price isn’t the interesting part, though.
 The workflow is the bigger problem.
 DocuSign assumes the customer is at a computer, gets an email, opens it on their laptop, and types their name into a box.
 That’s fine for closing a SaaS contract.
-It’s not how a plumbing supply distributor delivers a $4,000 boiler at 7am to a job site.
+It’s not how a plumbing supply distributor delivers a $4,000 boiler at 7am to a job site with no signal.

 How Billet handles QuickBooks signatures